 If you prefer to use the Expense method in order to record the bounced check then you are required to follow a number of steps.
 First of all, you will have to add the returned check as an expense.
 Thereafter, you can remove the returned check payment from your original invoice.
 After that, you can create the item for the returned check and enter the service fee charged by the bank.
 Once done, you can create the invoice for the returned check fees and send the statement to the customer.

-Let’s follow each step to record returned check in QuickBooks Online using an Expense.
+Let’s follow each step to record bounced or returned checks in QuickBooks Online using an Expense.

 Step 1: Add Returned Check as an Expense